Safer St Austell The Safer St Austell partnership works together to reduce and prevent crime, disorder and anti-social behaviour.

 Working locally to improve community safety

-Safer St Austell involves community members in the work of the partnership and encourages social inclusion and community participation by being part of the problem-solving process and having a sense of pride in St Austell.
+Safer St Austell involves community members in the work of the partnership and encourages social inclusion and community participation by being part of a problem solving process and having a sense of pride in St Austell.

 Our Priorities